nilashma-laha/RNAseq_Mice_Pipeline/README.md

 Analysis performed on Ubuntu Linux using terminal-based tools.

 Raw FASTQ and BAM files are not included due to size limitations.

+## Strandedness Handling
+Library type was inferred using Salmon (-l A).
+The featureCounts parameter (-S) was adjusted accordingly:
+ISR  →  -S 2
+ISF  →  -S 1
+Unstranded → -S 0